 Configure GCP Folder IAM Audit Logging

-The gcp:folder/iamAuditConfig:IamAuditConfig resource, part of the Pulumi GCP provider, configures Cloud Audit Logs for a GCP folder, controlling which API operations are logged and which members are exempt from logging.
-This guide focuses on three capabilities: enabling audit logging across all services, configuring log types, and exempting specific members.
+The gcp:folder/iamAuditConfig:IamAuditConfig resource, part of the Pulumi GCP provider, configures Cloud Audit Logs for a folder, controlling which API operations are logged and which members are exempt from logging.
+This guide focuses on three capabilities: enabling audit logging across services, configuring log types, and exempting specific members.

-Enable audit logging for all services
+Enable audit logging for all services in a folder

 import * as pulumi from "@pulumi/pulumi";